PatternsOn/PatternsON/README.md

-A web site scetch I did in my ground course in html and css.
+A web site sketch I did in my ground course in html and css.
 It´ an artist page for my friend John.

 https://patternson.github.io